 |Induction Cooker||1000 - 1500|

-As an example, if you wish to use 2 CFL bulbs, 1 TV, 2 fans, and 1 tube light on the inverter, the total power required (based on the above table) would be:
+Example – if you wish to use 1 LED bulb, 1 CFL bulb, 1 tube light, 1 fan and 1 TV on the inverter, the total power required (based on the above table) would be:

-Thus, if this is your requirement, you can go with an inverter that can support 400 watts.
+Thus, if this is your requirement, you can go with an inverter that supports 300 or 350 watts.

-The power factor is considered as a measure of how effectively the incoming power is used in the electric system.
-It is also defined as the ratio of Real power to Apparent power (working power to total power).
+Power factors is measured on the basis of how efficiently incoming power is used in the electric system.
+It is also referred as ratio of Real power to Apparent power (working power to total power).

 For example, a 1000Ah battery can supply 1000 amp current in an hour.
 Or it can also supply 500 amp of current for 2 hours.
 You can calculate the battery size using the following formula: